linas/i370-bigfoot/README.md

 * Unfortunately, its still early, and Unix is not year ready for Ceph.
 I have different users, with different logons and different user ID's on different systems. viz.
 UID's and GID's.
-These are 16-bit numbers, they are hard-coded into the linux kernel, into `/etc/passwd`, into services and systemd.
+These are 16-bit numbers, they are hard-coded into the linux kernel, into `/etc/passwd`, into services and SystemD.
 UID's are not network transparent.
 Yuck.
 There's no network logon; security is hard.
 Access control is hard.
 Then there's RBD's the Rados block device.
 It's great to have a network block device, but ext4fs means only one machine at a